turingschool-examples/viewing_party/README.md

 ### Prerequisites

-To run this application you will need Ruby 2.5.3 and Rails 5.2.4.3
+To run this application you will need Ruby 2.5.3 and Rails 5.2.4.3, Travis CI, OpenStruct

 ### Installing